 The mining industry, which has so far remained the smallest addressable market for the energy satcom providers, is gradually morphing into a growth opportunity for satellite connectivity.
 On the heels of the last commodities downswing, globally diversified miners are focused on increasing productivity and maximizing the value of their existing assets, while newer mining juniors.

-Via Satellite Article by NSR Senior Analyst Carolyn Belle As fiscal year 2017 financials trickled in, it was clear that the impact of a changing market and pricing declines continues to hit the bottom line of commercial satellite operators.
-Operators are being forced to re-evaluate decisions on multiple levels; from which applications to target, partners.
+As fiscal year 2017 financials trickled in, it was clear that the impact of a changing market and pricing declines continues to hit the bottom line of commercial satellite operators.
+Operators are being forced to re-evaluate decisions on multiple levels; from which applications to target, partners to engage, and satellites to order.
+There are two.

 According to Northern Sky Research (NSR), the commercial ground segment market will grow from $5.6 billion in 2016 to $11.5 billion in 2025, generating more than $100 billion in revenue (7 percent CAGR).
 High Throughput Satellite (HTS) is the key driver for this growth, opening up a wealth of opportunities for this sector.
 How can teleport operators.

-Claude Rousseau, NSR Research Director and report author, said: “Many airlines are still unsure of what they receive when they install IFC on their planes.
+“Many airlines are still unsure of what they receive when they install inflight connectivity on their planes.
 “They aim to know exactly what passengers receive and not just what the network can deliver.
-“To get there, service providers, who are still not profiting from the IFC boom,.
+“To get there, service providers, who are still not profiting from the IFC boom, will need a multitude of tools and value-added.